William Contreras Player Props: Brewers vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to give up 10 home runs (0.6 per game), the second-fewest in the league.
+- The Mariners surrender the second-fewest home runs in baseball (11 total, 0.6 per game).

-- The Mariners are sending Flexen (0-2) to make his third start of the season.
+- The Mariners are sending Gilbert (1-1) out to make his fourth start of the season.
+He is 1-1 with a 2.70 ERA and 20 strikeouts through 16 2/3 innings pitched.

-- His most recent appearance was on Tuesday against the Chicago Cubs, when the right-hander threw 2 1/3 innings, surrendering eight earned runs while giving up 10 hits.
+- His last appearance was on Wednesday against the Chicago Cubs, when the right-hander threw 6 2/3 innings, surrendering one earned run while giving up four hits.

+- The 25-year-old has an ERA of 2.70, with 10.8 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .226 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.